 The balance of forces for a particle at rest on the Earth (e.g. rotating thousands of miles per day):

 Spherical Earth: tangent components are not balanced.

 Ellipsoidal Earth: tangent components are balanced for mass at rest relative to the Earth.

-Geopotential: a surface on which particles are at rest (all forces are balanced).
+Geopotential: a surface on which particles are at rest.